 Ingredients are classified into different categories depending on the functions they perform.
 These classes are listed down below:

-- Active Ingredients: They are responsible for the bioactivity in skincare products.
+They are responsible for the bioactivity in skincare products.
 Bioactive means having an effect on a living organism to change the structure of your cells.
 This is the ingredient that is performing the function to address your skin concern.
 That does not mean inactive ingredients are not necessary.
 They are the key drivers to make the active ingredient work.
 The most common inactive ingredient is water.
 Examples of active ingredients compose of Alpha Hydroxy Acid (AHAs) and Beta Hydroxy Acid (BHAs) including Glycolic Acid, Lactic Acid, Citric Acid and Salicylic Acid.
 They are chemical exfoliants used to clear pores or remove the top layer of the skin, mainly to treat acne.
-(Insert Active Ingredient article here)

 Your skincare routine should include products that complement each other in order to avoid over-drying, over-exfoliating, or irritating the skin.
 Here is a list of ingredients that work well together:

-- AHAs and BHAs: The most efficient way to deep cleanse your pores is by pairing an AHA quotient which is water soluble with a BHA quotient that is oil soluble.
+The most efficient way to deep cleanse your pores is by pairing an AHA quotient which is water soluble with a BHA quotient that is oil soluble.
 BHAs can penetrate into the deeper layers of the skin while the AHAs exfoliate the surface.
-But you must always remember to moisturise after to bring back the balance.
+But you must always remember to moisturise after to bring back the balance. to know more click here.

 Are you trying to figure out how the products you use in your skincare routine react when applied together?
 We must ensure that the products we use on our face should be approached with caution to avoid damage.
 Learning about the ingredients before the application is a great way to address our skin concerns without harming it.
 Here we have listed some commonly used ingredients in skincare products that do not mix well together: